 Putting an end to vanity metrics

-When planning your marketing strategy and budget for 2014, base your decisions on actionable metrics, not vanity ones.
+When planning your marketing strategy and budget, base your decisions on actionable metrics, not vanity ones.
 Lazy marketers use those easy-to-calculate vanity metrics.
 Smart marketers embrace the challenge of discovering actionable ones.

 Keep your marketing focused on improving the bottom line and on the metrics most closely associated with that.